 Hold Employees Accountable

 This is perhaps the most important thing you can do as an employer.
-If you see an employee not meeting expectations, have a discussion with them.
-Don’t just sit there and loiter around waiting for more mistakes to be made.
+If you see an employee not meeting expectations, discuss with them.
+Don’t just sit there and loiter around, waiting for more mistakes to be made.
 You have to be proactive about it.

 Everyone loves a good incentive.
 If you want your employees to be more accountable, offer them something in return.
 This could be anything from a bonus to extra vacation days.